biomedia-mira/shift_identification/README.md

-# Automatic dataset shift identification to support root cause analysis of AI performance drift
+# Automatic dataset shift identification to support safe deployment of medical imaging AI

-This repository contains the code associated with the paper [Automatic dataset shift identification to support root cause analysis of AI performance drift](https://arxiv.org/abs/2411.07940).
+This repository contains the code associated with the paper _Automatic dataset shift identification to support safe deployment of medical imaging AI_.

 ## Overview
 The code is divided into the following main folders: